Melkor-1/Filter/README.md

 # Filter - Transform Your BMP Images

 Filter is a C program that allows you to apply powerful filters to BMP images.
-This project is designed to demonstrate image processing and the usage of command-line arguments.

 ## Table of Contents